11 Best Sports Bras for Summer

 How to choose the best sports bras for hot weather

 A sports bra is one of the most important articles of workout gear for women as it sets the tone for how comfortable you feel during the rest of your workout.
 “With a sports bra, you want to be sure you find something that provides support without being overly restrictive,” says Ava Fagin, coach at Body Space Fitness in New York City.
 “And while it can look great, it shouldn’t sacrifice fashion for function.”
 Price point can play a role, too, depending on how much you plan to use it, and what you want to use it for.
 Use this bra size guide to make sure you’re buying one that fits properly.

 Taking all of that into consideration, we rounded up some of the best sports bras for hot weather and asked trainers who live in these bras for their input.
 Here are some of their top picks, for everything from high to low impact workouts, small and larger chests, that are all fashionable but functional, too, to help you stay cool.
-(Also, check out the best summer shoes, according to podiatrists.)

 Nike Swoosh Bra

 The classic design and fit of this sports bra make it versatile and popular for all kinds of workouts.
 “This is a staple in my fit rotation,” says Lauren Seib, personal trainer in Stamford, Connecticut.
 It hugs you in without squishing your chest and has a comfy yet stay-put band.
 I like that it provides a little more coverage, so I don’t feel exposed in front of clients.”
 (Pair it with one of the best leggings for warmer months.)

 Alo Lounge Bra

 If you have a smaller chest, or need a bra just for low impact, light workouts, this one will do the trick.
 It’s plunging neckline and uber soft fabric make it comfortable and fashionable, while the four-way stretch, and moisture-wicking properties allow it to hold up in a workout.
 “It’s buttery soft and great for yoga, barre, or recovery days—or even just wear it as athleisure,” says Seib.
 “The little keyhole is a sweet touch and I love that it the straps change up my typical racerback routine.”
 (Don’t miss the best workout shorts for women for warmer weather months.)

 Onzie Mudra Bra